HMBond/MP16-DIY-Kit/README.md

 The PATS MP-16 DIY kit is based on the Waveshare RP2040 Zero module.
 Add the "Raspberry Pi Pico/RP2040/RP2350" set of boards to the Arduino IDE (install it through the boards manager or get it from https://github.com/earlephilhower/arduino-pico)

+> [!IMPORTANT]
+> The Raspberry Pi Pico/RP2040/RP2350 version of 5.2.0 crashes the display, so stick to version 5.1.0 or try newer versions.

 Secondly, the firmware is dependent on the following libraries.
 Install these through the Arduino IDE Library manager or using the GitHub repositories: